thomaspinckney3/cs4501/README.md

 Prerequisites
 --------------

-CS3240 Advanced Software Development or equivalent experience building Python/Django web applications is required.
-Understanding issues around persistence, databases, concurrency, networking etc along with Linux experience will be helpful in this class, but is not required.
+CS3240 Advanced Software Development or equivalent experience building non-trivial Python/Django web applications is required.
+Understanding issues around persistence, databases, concurrency, networking etc along with Linux experience will be extremely helpful in this class.

 A course project will be developed using Python, Django, MySQL, and Docker containers.
 A basic familiarity with HTML and CSS is preferred but not strictly required.